Automobile

 Rotors resurfacing will not address hard areas in cast rotors because these typically extend well below the rotor surface.
 Shaving can help remove these hard places and allow the rotor to run true, but they will reappear eventually.

-What are the factors to consider before performing brake rotor resurfacing?
+Factors to consider before performing brake rotor resurfacing

 When done correctly, brake rotor resurfacing can be an effective approach to save money because it is often less expensive than replacing the rotor.
 Other advantages include: